HaydenMacDonald/multigitminder/README.md

 - `comment` - Optional comment about the data point (default: 'via multigitminder API call at [ timestamp ]').

 ## Outputs
-- Print statement confirming the value, goal, time, and comment of data point sent to Beeminder.
+- Print statement confirming the value, goal, timestamp, and comment of data point sent to Beeminder.

 ## Secrets & Environmental Variables